-To the Mexica, souls exist after death, resting in Mictlan, the land of the dead, until the day each year when they could return home to visit their loved ones.
+To the Mexica (or Aztec), souls exist after death, resting in Mictlan, the land of the dead, until the day each year when they could return home to visit their loved ones.

 Aztec Origins of Día de los Muertos